KevinConti/kevinconti/content/blog/softwareideas-daily-blog/index.md

 I'm pretty excited about that meeting, and I'm hoping I'll have some free time today to work on the memberhsip site.
 It's still up in the air though.

+##### The Little Things

-I'm noticing that there's a number of little things that are slipping through the cracks.
+I'm noticing that there's a number of little things that are slipping through the cracks, like importing July's posts into this blog.
 I've definitely had to choose where to prioritize my time.

 It's too early to bring someone on, but I wish I had the ability to hire an administrative assistant or some other VA that could catch these little things.
 Hopefully in the near future!